anon-blue/anon.blue/README.txt

+                                               cock

+    what.f fuck what the fuck is this
-           Welcome to cancer, weve been waiting for you, please choose your seat , and die. thank you.
+           Welcome to cancer, weve been waiting foouch=why are we like this/ how many people are just here from REddit?all